Fall 2024 Course Descriptions

 A note on our use of film as an analytic tool: Few contemporary institutions have a greater effect on molding popular understandings of the world than film and television.
 Yet, most citizens lack the critical tools to contextualize, analyze, and critique the images and ideologies conveyed on the screen.
 This course is designed to join elements of film studies with various schools of historical analysis to provide students with the critical skills needed to analyze the images and ideologies they see on the screen and to understand how those images effect our views of the past and present.

-Our films and documents cover the period from 1900 to the 2010s.
+Our films and documents cover the period from 1900 to 2010.
 We only watch films (which include fiction films, documentaries, and newsreels) that were made during that decade and deal with one or more of the major problems of the time.
 In this way, these films serve as another primary source.
 But movies offer only one perspective on the world.
 Each week we will also read and analyze works that offer additional perspectives: secondary source readings that discuss the general historical events of the era; readings that offer primary documents that shed light on how people of the time saw their world and sought to change it; and contemporaneous films that deal with the problems of the time.
 In short, we will triangulate our way through American history using different methodologies and sources to understand the past, the present, and the possibilities for the future.
 It is the student’s job to figure out which of these perspectives seem most convincing, why it seems so, and the implications of one form of knowledge being more powerful than another.

 -